0xVoodoo/Misadventures/Duckyscripts/GooseDropper/README.md

     3) Copy PersistentGoose.ps1 into the newly renamed Update folder.

-    4) Re-ZIP the Update directory and name it Chrome_Updater.txt.
+    4) Re-ZIP the Update directory and name it Chrome_Updater.

     5) Start some form of simple webserver/fileshare on port 1337 (or change the port to reflect your choice).